DP FICTION #123B: “Laser Eyes Ain’t Everything” by Effie Seiberg

 Author’s Note: I remember my parents trying to explain to me, a Chinese American child in the 1980s, what racism was.
 I remember that talk being so difficult, and tried picturing how I might explain racism to a child of my own in the 21st century.
 Racism is extremely nuanced and difficult to verbalize.
 It’s far more complex than a collection of verbal slurs, and being anti-racist takes much more than vowing never to say certain ugly words.
 In my daily experiences, I’ve encountered people who passionately decry racism, but don’t realize they enact, through their everyday speech and actions, the very racist behaviors they denounce.
 When confronted with evidence of their racism, they’re the first to claim “I’m not racist” or “I don’t have a racist bone in my body.”
 The tragic circumstances of George Floyd’s murder and the Black Lives Matter protests have forced many to acknowledge that “systemic racism,” “white supremacy,” “microaggression,” and “implicit bias” are actual dangers that continue to threaten BIPOC, trans-, and other marginalized peoples.
 Yet there are stories of victimized groups having turned the tables by using their oppressors’ racism against them.
 For example, David Henry Hwang’s play M. Butterfly deals with the real life Chinese male spy who successfully used stereotypes of Asian women to fool a French diplomat into thinking he was a woman.
 The two had sexual relations with the diplomat being none the wiser.
 Rinehart is a character from Ralph Ellison’s Invisible Man, who forsakes his racial identity to adapt to white society.
 In writing this story, I wondered—what if a hero could weaponize the racism used against him?
 What would happen if he could use racism as a superpower?

 Andrew K Hoe practices Kung Fu and writes fiction in Southern California.
-He has been an assistant language teacher in Japan, is currently an assistant professor of English, is also an assistant editor for the Cast of Wonders podcast, and basically just loves assisting.
+He has been an assistant language teacher in Japan.
 He is thrilled to have a story featured in Diabolical Plots, one of his favorite speculative fiction venues.

 If you enjoyed the story you might also want to visit our Support Page, or read the other story offerings.